How do mortgage deposits in Ireland work?

 It’s a proportion of the house value, so the deposit amount will depend on the price of the property you want to buy.

-The size of your deposit and LTV will also have an effect on the deals you’re eligible for.
+The size of your deposit and LTV will also affect the deals for which you’re eligible.
 A small deposit may restrict how many choices you have when you look for a mortgage.

 With a larger deposit, a mortgage is more affordable.
 You can access the cheapest mortgage rates on the market and get the best deals.

 In October 2022, the mortgage lending rules changed.
-From January 2023, first-time buyers can now borrow 4 times their income (vs 3.5) and second-time buyers now need a deposit of 10% (vs 20%).
+First-time buyers can now borrow four times their income, and second-time buyers now need a deposit of 10%.

 What does LTV mean?

-LTV stands for loan to value, which simply means how the size of the loan compares to the overall value of the property.
+LTV stands for loan to value, which means how the loan’s size compares to the property’s overall value.
 So if the house you want to buy costs €300,000 and you need to borrow €250,000, you’ll have an LTV of 83%.

-Mortgage lenders design their deals based on loan-to-value (LTV) and products are priced by LTV bands.
-So for instance:
+Most mortgage lenders design their deals based on loan-to-value (LTV), and products are priced by LTV bands.

-• On the other hand, if you have an LTV of less than 60% you’ll likely have a greater choice of mortgage deals and lower interest rate.
+With an LTV of less than 60%, you’ll likely have the best choice of mortgage deals and the lowest interest rates.

 Example of LTV